 Another benefit of a double sided deadbolt is keeping those inside safe.
 Just as important as keeping would-be robbers out is keeping those you love who need extra protection inside.
 If you have small children or an adult with dementia, a double sided deadbolt that requires a key to open it regardless as to whether you are on the outside or in, safely secures those you love and care about inside the building.
 Of course, you must also secure or limit access to the key.

 Cons of a double sided deadbolt

 The biggest con of a deadbolt that requires a key to open whether you are on the inside or the outside of the door is that the very things that make it difficult for intruders to break into your property are the very things that also make it more difficult for those inside to get out in case of an emergency.
 In a fire, for instance, you would have to first locate the key to the double sided deadbolt in order to exit the danger in the building.

 An emergency exit door must be easily opened without using any keys.
 A double sided deadbolt should never be installed on an emergency exit door.
 Even if the door is not currently considered to be an emergency exit only door, once a double sided deadbolt is installed on the door, you will not be able to use it as an emergency exit.

 Choosing a Double Sided Deadbolt All Comes Down To Safety and Preference

 Making a decision as to which lock is the better choice to secure your home or office is important.
 The safety of your family or commercial property is at stake.
-When you need to make a decision about whether a single-sided or double sided deadbolt is best for you, first talk to a professional locksmith who knows locks well and will be able to recommend which lock is best for your needs.
+When you need to make a decision about whether a single-sided or double sided deadbolt is best for you, the first talk to a professional locksmith who knows locks well and will be able to recommend which lock is best for your needs.